Hannah Friedman

 Hannah Friedman is an American writer, producer, musician and director.

-She is known for writing and producing roles in film and television.
-Her writing has also been featured in Newsweek and Cosmopolitan.
+She has worked in film and television as a writer and producer.
+Her writing has also appeared in Newsweek and Cosmopolitan.
 Her memoir, Everything Sucks, was published in 2009.

-Friedman has worked as a feature writer on the Pixar Braintrust and at Disney Feature Animation.
-She is a co-executive producer for Willow on Disney+.
+Friedman has worked as a feature writer with the Pixar Braintrust and at Disney Feature Animation.
+She has served as a co-executive producer of Willow on Disney+.

 Early life and education

 Friedman was born in New York City.
 She is the elder of two children born to singer-songwriter Dean Friedman.
 Hannah's mother trained monkeys.
 While in this job, she adopted a capuchin monkey named Amelia, who has lived with the family for almost thirty years.